 Students receiving financial aid are required to review and accept responsibility for the following information:

 - Understand GRCC’s financial aid disbursement and refund process:

 - Financial aid award amounts will be finalized on the financial aid census date with first disbursements and refunds beginning 30 days after the semester start date.

 - Class attendance must be confirmed by your instructors before financial aid is disbursed.
 Instructors have until refund day to submit confirmations.
 You should not contact faculty regarding confirmation status prior to the refund date.

 - Financial aid refunds only occur AFTER all charges have been paid on your account.
 Charges include, but are not limited to, tuition, fees, bookstore purchases and Raider Card transfers.

 - For more information about financial aid disbursements and refunds, visit our disbursements and refunds web page.

 - You must make satisfactory academic progress toward the completion of your academic program to be considered for financial aid.
-Review GRCC's Financial Aid Satisfactory Academic Progress Policy by visiting our Satisfactory Academic Progress webpage to learn about academic requirements and how to avoid financial aid suspension.
+Review GRCC's Financial Aid Satisfactory Academic Progress Policy to learn about academic requirements and how to avoid financial aid suspension.

 - Your financial aid package is based on information available at the time of awarding.
-Several factors can impact your eligibility resulting in aid reductions or cancellations.
+Several factors can impact your eligibility resulting in aid reductions or cancelations.
 This may create a balance due on your account for which you will be responsible.

 - Financial aid establishes a census date for each semester.
 Your enrollment and financial aid will be locked in as of midnight on the census date.
 Grant aid cannot be increased for any classes added after this date.
-Refer to our Important Dates webpage to view the census date and other important dates.
+Refer to our Important Dates web page to view the census and other important dates.